Bylaws of the American Camellia Society, Inc. - Effective March 13, 2020

 Section 2.
 Membership Committee.
 The responsibility of this committee is to maintain the Corporation’s focus upon serving its members, and growing its membership, including activities, opportunities, products and services to encourage and promote a healthy, active, and growing membership association for people who have an interest in camellias.
 This committee is not a substitute for the role of State Directors in membership development, but will have a primary leadership role in setting policy for membership service and recruitment.
 In appointing this committee, consideration shall be given to geographic diversity, organizational and leadership skills, knowledge of the gardening world, and an enthusiastic attitude.

 Section 3.
-Finance Committee.
+Finance Committee and Budget Procedure.
 This committee shall be chaired by the ACS Treasurer and shall include the President of the American Camellia Society Trust, Inc. (who may at times be the ACS Treasurer).
 In appointing this committee, consideration shall be given to persons with experience in business, finance, and accounting.
 The committee’s primary duties shall be to prepare the ACS’ annual budget (with advice and input from the Executive Director, the Horticulturist, the Board of Directors, and ACS Committees), to monitor the financial performance monthly, to establish procedures and controls for finances, to periodically review receipts and disbursements, and to establish annual audits of the books.
+After March 31st of each year, the ACS Trust shall provide to the committee an estimated amount that it calculates could be reasonably and prudently available to subsidize the ACS budget for the forthcoming fiscal year.
+The committee shall incorporate this amount into its proposed budget.
 The proposed budget shall be submitted for approval by the ACS Board of Directors at least four weeks before the Board meeting at which approval is sought.
+The proposed budget may be modified as deemed appropriate by the ACS Board of Directors prior to final approval by a majority vote.
 The budget, once approved by the ACS Board of Directors, shall be funded jointly by the ACS and the American Camellia Society Trust, Inc., notwithstanding any deficit that may occur from time to time.

 Section 4.
 Fundraising Committee.
 This committee shall be responsible for all fundraising activities of the ACS.
 This committee shall be made up of at least three members of the Board of Directors, the Executive Director, and such other members as the committee, on its own authority, shall appoint.
 In appointing this committee, consideration shall be given to geographic diversity, as well as persons with experience in non-profit and philanthropic fundraising and other experience or resources that may be beneficial to the mission of this committee.